map of the historical chester walls

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

 The BA History course contains core modules at each level of study whilst also giving students a chance to explore the past in both breadth and depth.
-Students will explore the past to allow them to prepare for their future through topics covering a thousand years of local, national and international history.
-Our inclusive curriculum means that students will challenge existing narratives about the past and will be encouraged to think critically about how and why these narratives have developed.
-Students will also explore important themes and issues relating to race, diversity, gender, imperialism, conflict and climate change.
+You will be prepared for your future through topics covering a thousand years of local, national and international history.
+Our inclusive curriculum means that you will be encouraged to challenge existing narratives about the past and will be introduced to think critically about how and why these narratives have developed.
+You will delve into important themes and issues relating to race, diversity, gender, imperialism, conflict and climate change.
 Through the study of the past, we can make sense of our present and start to think about how to work together to shape our future.

 In Year 1 (Level 4), students are introduced to global historical events, are given the opportunity to explore historical debates and are also exposed to key themes in Medieval, Early Modern and Contemporary History.